Curriculum Overview

 • Regular trips to the school library

-• Working towards the Early Learning Goals for English
+• Working towards the Early Learning Goals for Literacy

-• Use of Rhino Readers texts from school library to apply and practice phonics learning
+• Use of sensory story and Rhino Readers texts from school library to apply and practice phonics learning (decodable books to compliment the Twinkl phonics scheme, matched to the phonics level that pupils are working at)

 The teaching of reading in KS2

-• Twinkl phonics- daily.
-Taught in phonics groups in line with pupil phonics trackers.
-Pupils needing additional support to be identified and interventions put in place.
+• Regular Twinkl phonics sessions -.
+Taught in phonics groups in line with individual pupil progress.
+Pupils needing additional support to be identified and interventions put in place by the class team with the support of the English lead.

 • Sharing high quality stories and rhymes